raullalves/benchmark-numerical-time-series-tensorflow-keras/README.md

 ## Under development, but works

-It implements the expanding windowing.
-All windows are normalized at every run.
+It implements the expanding and sliding windowing.
+All windows are re-normalized at every run.

 It has by default a simple LSTM.
 Other networks can be easily integrated by your will.